 This is where Richard Carver’s other job comes in, the full time one that helps him sustain his apple business: he’s an agricultural chemical salesman.
 Yet it’s precisely this training that helps him use the right pesticides in the least amount at the right time—the kind of knowledge that even older agrigrowers in the Upcountry come to him seeking.
 And even though he doesn’t yet grow for national companies, he follows the same protocols that the most demanding buyers, such as Gerber Baby Foods, require.

 The Carvers are quick to point out that they aren’t the only family with a history of growing apples in the Long Creek area of the Upcountry.
 Marvin and Gail Bryson of Bryson’s U-Pick and Doug Hollifield of Hollifield’s Orchard are both located off of Highway 76 in Long Creek, and other growers, such as Stanley Brewer of Blue Haven Orchards, along with Bill Butts, Ted Matheson and Mike Ables, all help the Upcountry offer a bounty of local-grown apples.
+(Discover road-side markets and u-pick orchards in the area.)

 Not too long ago, orchards, a mark of civilized cultivation, were a part of almost every settler’s land.
 Some land-grant territories in their property deeds actually required them by law.